Data-Driven Adaptive Second-Order Sliding Mode Control with Noisy Data: Data-Driven Framework

-\begin{remark}[On Scalability] The dimensions of the decision variables in the SDP~\eqref{eq:thm} depend only on the number of state variables in the $x_r$-dynamics, i.e., $n - 1$ rather than $n$.
-This implies that even when the function $f$ in~\eqref{eq:sys_reformulated} is linear, the proposed SDP scales more efficiently to high-dimensional systems compared to previous data-driven approaches, and this advantage becomes even more pronounced when $f$ is nonlinear.
-In fact, in the nonlinear case, as mentioned earlier, previous studies require access to an extensive library of functions to represent the function $f$, with the dimensions of the decision variables depending on the size of that library.
-These considerations highlight the superior scalability of our framework.
-We also note that the SDP~\eqref{eq:thm} is linear in all decision variables, with no bilinear terms; it can be efficiently solved using standard SDP solvers, such as \textsf{YALMIP}~\citep{lofberg2004yalmip} in combination with \textsf{MOSEK}~\citep{aps2019mosek}. $\square$ \end{remark}

-\begin{remark}[Role of Noisy Data] We note that the data $\mathbfcal O_2$, derived from the $x_n$–dynamics, is significantly influenced by both the noisy input data $\In$ and the disturbance $\D$; it enters the SDP~\eqref{eq:thm} through $\mathbfcal G$.
-The derivative data $\Opoo$ is likewise noise-corrupted and appears in the SDP~\eqref{eq:thm}.
-Although $\In$ is not explicit in \eqref{eq:thm}, its influence is fully captured via $\Oi_2$.
-In fact, the reason that \( \In \) does not explicitly appear in the SDP~\eqref{eq:thm} is that \( x_n \) is treated as the virtual control input for the \( x_r \)-dynamics.
-Consequently, the influence of \( \In \) does not manifest itself directly in the \( x_r \)-dynamics.
-This claim is supported by~\eqref{eq:tmp1}, where $\In$ does not appear.
-This absence is precisely what enables our approach to handle noisy input data without requiring any additional assumptions. $\square$ \end{remark}
+\begin{remark} The data used in condition~\eqref{eq:thm} are collected from a single trajectory of the unknown \textsc{ct-PNS}.
+Hence, while the unknown components $\mathcal A$, $\avec$, $f$, and $b_n$ do not appear explicitly in~\eqref{eq:thm}, their effects are embedded in the collected data.
+In particular, $\mathcal A$ and $\avec$ enter the derivative data through~\eqref{eq:thm1_tmp4}, while $f$, $b_n$, the data-collection input, and the matched disturbance $d_n$ affect the data indirectly through the evolution of $x_n$ and, consequently, through $\Oi_2$ and the resulting evolution of $x_r$.
+Notice also that, while we assume the elements of $\Oi_1$ and $\Oi_2$ are measured precisely, the system is subject to both unmatched and matched disturbances during data collection; the effect of the unmatched disturbance appears directly in condition~\eqref{eq:thm} through matrix $\mathcal{Y}$.
+The data matrix $\mathbfcal O_2$, which contains samples of $x_n$, is influenced by both the noisy input and the matched disturbance data $\D_2$; it enters condition~\eqref{eq:thm} through $\mathbfcal G$.
+The derivative data matrix $\Opoo$ is likewise noise-corrupted due to the approximation error in~\eqref{eq:FD}, whose effect is also reflected in~\eqref{eq:thm} through $\mathcal{Y}$.
+Finally, observe that $\In$ does not explicitly appear in~\eqref{eq:thm} because $x_n$ is treated as the virtual input for the $x_r$-dynamics; this is also evident from~\eqref{eq:thm1_tmp4}.
+This absence enables our approach to handle noisy input data without requiring any additional assumptions. $\square$ \end{remark}

-Having offered the SDP~\eqref{eq:thm} to design the virtual control input $\varphi(x_r)$, we now proceed with presenting our data-driven ASSOSM control framework in the following subsection.
+In the following subsection, we proceed to present our data-driven ASSOSM control framework.